Adapting to a change in diet to help endometriosis

 Tips and advice to help you adapt to diet changes to help reduce your endometriosis symptoms

-Don't worry about the ingredients for the diet being totally different or hard to get.
+You may need to make a few changes regarding the ingredients you have in your food cupboards and you can find details here.
+Don't worry about the ingredients for an anti-inflammatory diet being totally different or hard to get.
 Many of the ingredients are easy to find but you may simply not be using them right now.
+For example, changing over to gluten free options or kicking your sugar habit and using alternative sweeteners.

 You may also be surprised to learn that other members of the family actually enjoy the recipes you are cooking to help with your endometriosis.
 I have had feedback from a number of women whose husband or boyfriends have joined them in their diet changes and have really enjoyed the dishes they are now eating - and some have even mentioned that they actually feel healthier, Well there's a surprise!